-Pothos – Often confused with philodendron is the Pothos or devil’s ivy (Scindapsus aureus).
+Pothos: Often confused with philodendron is the Pothos or devil’s ivy (Scindapsus aureus).
 Like the Philodendron, the leaves are heart shaped, but variegated with yellow or white.
-This versatile plant can grow 6 inches across with leaves 2 to 4 inches across.
+This versatile plant can grow 6 inches (15 cm.) across with leaves 2 to 4 inches (5-10 cm.) across.
 Again, this plant is most often grown in hanging baskets or it can be grown on an upright support or “totem.”
 Growing Pothos climbing vine indoors is an easy exercise.
-The plant does well in any light exposure, needs only enough water to prevent wilting and thrives with regular pruning to restrain vine length.
+The plant does well in any light exposure, needs only enough water to prevent wilting, and thrives with regular pruning to restrain vine length.

-Swedish ivy – Swedish ivy, or creeping Charlie, has scalloped, shiny green foliage that hang down in long arms and is available as a variegated variety as well.
+Swedish ivy: Swedish ivy, or creeping Charlie, has scalloped, shiny green foliage that hangs down in long arms and is available as a variegated variety as well.
 This rapid grower tolerates low to moderate light, but truly thrives near a window.
 Again, usually found growing in a hanging basket, Swedish ivy can be pinched to encourage fuller growth.

-Spider plant – Spider plant is another indoor climbing plant that is nigh indestructible.
+Spider plant: Spider plant is another indoor climbing plant that is nigh indestructible.
 This specimen has variegated green and white striped leaves with long stems off which the spider shaped plantlets grow.
-The plantlets develop roots that can easily grow into new plants if toughing soil.
+The plantlets develop roots that can easily grow into new plants if touching soil.
 Pinching stems will encourage branching.

-Wandering Jew – Several varieties of wandering jew are available, with the most popular a purple and silver variegated variety.
-Another rapid grower, a single plant can spread several feet.
+Inch Plant: Several varieties of inch plant are available, with the most popular a purple and silver variegated variety.
+Another rapid grower, a single plant can spread several feet (1 m.).
 Remove old stems and leaves to allow for new growth and pinch the long arms to encourage thicker growth.
-Both wandering jew and spider plant will grow in most any light exposure, including under fluorescent lights in an office setting.
+Both inch plant and spider plant will grow in most any light exposure, including under fluorescent lights in an office setting.

 Other common indoor vine plants include: